 Who is eligible for the programme?

-People living with Type 2 diabetes who have been diagnosed with the condition in the last six years will be considered for the pilots.
+People living with Type 2 diabetes who have been diagnosed with the condition in the last six years will be considered for the pilot programme.
 Individuals must also meet other eligibility criteria to be referred to the service to ensure the programme is right for them.
 You can find more information about the programme here and a full list of eligibility criteria here on page 2.

 How do I join the programme?